dora-team/dora.dev/hugo/content/capabilities/working-in-small-batches/index.md

 ---
 title: "Working in small batches"
-titleForHTMLHead: "Capabilities: Working in Small Batches"
+titleForHTMLHead: "Capabilities: Working in Small Batches" # TODO: can we DRY this out?
 date: 2023-03-24T12:54:18Z
 category: fast flow
 core: true
 ai: true
-updated: 2026-01-12
+updated: 2025-12-08
 headline: "Create shorter lead times and faster feedback loops by working in small batches, counteracting the risk of instability as AI accelerates development."
 summary: "Create shorter lead times and faster feedback loops by working in small batches.
 Learn common obstacles to this critical capability and how to overcome them."
 ---